 The Beef Checkoff has launched a new continuing education portal for healthcare professionals, the Beef Nutrition Education Hub.
 From evidence-based educational webinars, to podcasts featuring credentialed health experts and immersive learning experiences, individuals will have access to a variety of complimentary resources and can earn up to 30 continuing professional education units (CPEUs) through the Commission on Dietetic Registration and the American College of Sports Medicine.
 Healthcare professionals must register in order to access content eligible for CPEUs.

 The following tips for store tour education, with a focus on the beef case, were developed with Shari Steinbach, MS RDN, a nationally-recognized food and nutrition consultant.
+Shari is owner and president of Shari Steinbach & Associates, LLC, a nutrition and culinary communication consulting firm connecting food companies, health professionals and consumers in the retail setting.
+With over 25 years of experience as a Registered Dietitian with two major supermarkets, Shari understands the retail wellness landscape and consumer needs.

 Hold cooking and tasting demos in the meat department, led by a dietitian.
 Draw shoppers in with beef's aroma and taste, and engage them by sharing quick tips on beef's nutrition and versatility.